climatepolicyradar/website/src/routes/jobs/product-designer.md

 * A strong commitment to employee wellbeing, including policies such as 4 day workweek, generous leave, and a wellbeing allowance
 * A vibrant, collaborative, and empathetic work culture that thrives on innovation and the impact of our work
 * A hybrid work environment in our fantastic workspace, offering views of the river in London’s County Hall Building.
 We have a two-day office presence each week
 * Learn more about our values [here](https://climatepolicyradar.org/about#values).
-We care about them deeply.
+We care about them deeply

 ## Interview process